-Transform your mind and world through off-campus experiences that broaden your horizons and make you a better designer.
+Transform your mind and world through off-campus experiences in global urban centers that broaden your horizons and make you a better designer.

-Living and studying in a new environment is not only a fun adventure, but it also enriches your experience, while you explore different perspectives and immerse in diverse influences.
+Living and studying in a new environment is not only a fun adventure, but it also enriches your experience and education, while you explore different perspectives and immerse in diverse influences.

 Many of the programs we offer are in different countries, but there also are opportunities in the U.S., which is why we often refer to study abroad as “off-campus study.”
 Whether far away or closer to home, we feel that off-campus study is an important, often transformational experience.